-The MAP profile of the Isle of Man is published on the website of the OECD.
-5 This MAP profile is complete and often with detailed information.
+116. The MAP profile of the Isle of Man is published on the website of the OECD and was last updated in May 2021.5 This MAP profile is complete and often with detailed information.
 This profile includes external links that provide extra information and guidance where appropriate.